6 Benefits of Vitamin E You Didn't Know About

-1. Heart health: Being an antioxidant Vitamin E has protective effects on the heart.
-Because of this reason, it is recommended as part of the treatment for both primary and secondary protection against heart-related diseases1.
-Vitamin E is found to prevent inflammation2 and platelet aggregation.
-It also plays a vital role in preventing the oxidation of fats (lipid peroxidation).
-It also enhances the endothelial function3.
+1. Heart health: As an antioxidant, Vitamin E has protective benefits for heart health1.
+Vitamin E helps maintain a normal inflammation response2 and plays a vital role in protecting against the oxidation of fats (lipid peroxidation).
+It also supports healthy endothelial function3.

-3. Liver: Optimal levels of vitamin E may offer protective effects to the liver.
+3. Liver health: Optimal levels of vitamin E may offer protective effects to the liver.
 Studies show that vitamin E helps improve symptoms of nonalcoholic fatty liver disease6.

-4. Hair growth: A 2010 study demonstrated that supplementation with vitamin E (as tocotrienols) increased hair numbers in volunteers suffering from hair loss7.
-Researchers suggest that vitamin E’s antioxidant effects helps reduce fat oxidation and stress in the scalp resulting in better hair growth.
+4. Hair growth: A 2010 study demonstrated that supplementation with vitamin E (as tocotrienols) increased hair growth in volunteers suffering from hair loss7.
+Researchers suggest that vitamin E’s antioxidant effects helps reduce fat oxidation and stress in the scalp, resulting in better hair growth.

-5. Skin: Vitamin E is a helpful tool against aging, sun damage, and reducing inflammation.
-As a fat-soluble nutrient vitamin E helps restore the skin’s natural oil balance and keeps it nourished and reduces damage.
+5. Skin: Vitamin E is a helpful tool against sun damage and other forms of oxidative stress resulting in signs of premature aging.
+Vitamin E helps restore the skin’s natural oil balance and keeps it nourished to reduce dryness and damage.

-6. Dry eyes: Vitamin E reduces the free radical generation and reduces damage to the delicate cells in the eye.
-Research shows that optimal levels of vitamin E improve the retinal blood flow in patients with type 1 diabetes8.
-Increased blood flow to the retina may help with improving dry eyes.
+6. Eye Health: Vitamin E helps reduce oxidative stress that can cause damage to the delicate cells in the eye.
+Research shows that optimal levels of vitamin E can improve retinal blood flow,8 which may help with occasional dry eye discomfort.

 1. Vitamin E in the prevention of cardiovascular disease: the importance of proper patient selection, 2013 Sep; 54(9): 2307–2314